Shaniko — Oregon’s Coolest Ghost Town

 When to visit Shaniko

 Shaniko gets the most visitors in the summer during its long sunny days.
-April - September is the town’s (relatively) busy season and is when most businesses will be open.
+April through September is the town’s (relatively) busy season and when most businesses will be open.
 The town also hosts occasional events like concerts.
-The Shaniko Days festival takes place at the beginning of August complete with live music, vendors, gunfights, and more.
+The Shaniko Days festival takes place at the beginning of August, complete with live music, vendors, and gunfights.

 Visiting during the off-season can be fun because having fewer people around adds to the atmosphere of a ghost town.
-I visited in the fall and no one else was around.
-The area does get snow in winter and most businesses will be closed.
+I visited in the fall, and no one else was around.
+The area can get snow in winter, and most businesses will be closed.

 Getting there

-Shaniko is in a rural area and cell phone reception is spotty at best.
+Shaniko is in a rural area.
+Cell phone reception is spotty.
 Having offline directions would be a good idea.

 There are a couple of ways to reach Shaniko from Portland.
 Both drives are about 2.5 hours and scenic.

-• Take I-84 East to Highway 197 South.
-After about 40 miles on 197-S, turn left onto Bakeoven Rd and continue until Highway 97.
-Turn left onto Highway 97 North and continue a couple of miles until you reach Shaniko.
+Take I-84 East to Highway 197 S. After about 40 miles on 197-S, turn left onto Bakeoven Rd and continue until Highway 97.
+Turn left onto Highway 97 N and continue a couple of miles until you reach Shaniko.
 This route will take you through the Columbia Gorge and Hood River.

 From the south, take Highway 97 North until Shaniko.
-It is 1.5 hours from Bend, Oregon.
+It’s 1.5 hours from Bend, Oregon.

 Make it a day trip